josmar-crwdstffng/angular/aio/content/guide/testing-attribute-directives.md

     But feel free to exploit the `nativeElement` when that seems easier or more clear than the abstraction.

 *   Angular adds a directive to the injector of the element to which it is applied.
-    The test for the default color uses the injector of the second `<h2>` to get its `HighlightDirective` instance and its `defaultColor`.
+    The test for the default color uses the injector of the second `<h2>` to get the associated `HighlightDirective` instance and the associated `defaultColor`.

 *   `DebugElement.properties` affords access to the artificial custom property that is set by the directive